|

 .SH [heading-text]

-the call are set as an ordinary paragraph (P).
+set as an ordinary paragraph (.P).

 The content of heading-text and ordering of sections

-follows a set of common practices, as does much of the
+follows a set of common practices, as has much of the

 layout of material within sections.
 For example, a section